Is Solar Right For My Home?

 Are you a homeowner thinking of switching to solar?

-This could be the best decision you take for your and your family’s future.
+This could be the best decision you take for you and your family’s future.
 And for the future of the world.

 Here’s a quick checklist to help you determine if solar energy is right for your home.

-What to Do If You Don’t Have Enough Space on the Roof?
+What Can You Do If You Don’t Have Enough Space On The Roof?

 Maybe your roof requires replacement, but you don’t want to go ahead with it right away.
 Or maybe, the roof space is not enough for installing the panels.
 Despite these restrictions, you can go ahead with solar installation if you have a spacious backyard.

 However, ground-mount solar may result in higher initial costs, and you will lose access to a big chunk of green verge on your property.
 With children and pets around, safety is a concern too.
 So if space isn’t a problem for you, the rooftop works the best for solar PV systems.

 Do You Like Spending More On Utility Bills?

 We’re sure you nodded a big NO this time.
 With high inflation, the cost of living has shot up significantly including the electricity costs across the US.
 According to the US Bureau of Labor Statistics, from July ’21 to July ’22, electricity price per kWh in the US has increased by 16% on average, with Houston residents shelling out 134% more in energy costs!
 And to put things into perspective, the annual inflation rate is 8.5%.